-The Company owns investments in VIEs that are not consolidated within our financial statements, and one investment in a VIE that is considered consolidated within our financial statements.
+We own investments in VIEs that are not consolidated within our financial statements, and one investment in a VIE that is consolidated within our financial statements.
 VIEs do not have sufficient equity to finance their own activities without additional financial support and certain of its investors lack certain characteristics of a controlling financial interest.
 VIEs are consolidated by their 'primary beneficiary', a designation given to an entity that receives both the benefits from the VIE as well as the substantive power to make its key economic decisions.
-While the Company participates in the benefits from VIEs in which it invests, but does not consolidate, the substantive power to make the key economic decisions for each respective VIE resides with entities not under common control with the Company.
-It is for this reason that the Company is not considered the primary beneficiary for the VIE investments that are not consolidated.
+While we participate in the benefits from VIEs in which we invest, but do not consolidate, as the substantive power to make the key economic decisions for each respective VIE resides with entities not under our control.
+It is for this reason that the we are not considered the primary beneficiary for the VIE investments that are not consolidated.